Matty1850/example-node/README.md

 If you don't have a server you can use a virtual server.
 For a simple guide to setting up a virtual server using Virtualbox and Vagrant see [Building Virtual Servers](http://docs.distelli.com/docs/building-virtual-servers).

-You must install the Distelli agent on the server to facilitate deployments.
-Instructions on installing the Distelli agent can be found here <a href="http://docs.distelli.com/docs/distelli-agent" target="_blank">Distelli agent reference guide.</a>
+You must install the Pipelines agent on the server to facilitate deployments.
+Instructions on installing the agent can be found here <a href="http://docs.distelli.com/docs/distelli-agent" target="_blank">Distelli agent reference guide.</a>

 Install the agent and return to this document.